-Bookshops, hairdressers in Greece to reopen for Christmas
+Greeks face lockdown Christmas, but with books and tidy hair

 With a spike in online orders during the lockdown straining delivery services, Petsas said customers will be allowed to physically pick up merchandise they have bought online or by phone through a new system called “clickaway.”
 The goods will be picked up at store entrances with a receipt of online payment, while queues outside stores for pickups must be limited to a maximum of nine people.

 Movement outside of people’s homes continues to be restricted to only a handful of reasons, with anyone venturing out having to send a text message to authorities or carry a self-declaration.
 Permitted reasons include exercising or walking a pet, visits to doctors, lawyers, pharmacies and supermarkets, assisting someone in need or for divorced parents to see their children.
-Visits to bookshops, hairdressers and to pick up online purchases from shops will now be added.
+Visits to bookshops, hairdressers — both which will open on Monday — and to pick up online purchases from shops will now be added.

 Churches will be allowed to open to the faithful only on Christmas Day and Epiphany on Jan.
 6, with limits on the number of people allowed inside according to church size.